zardra/nuclide/docs/_docs/features/task-runner.md

 ![](/static/images/docs/feature-task-runner-swift-test-output.png)

-Clicking the gear icon to the right of the Swift Task toolbar displays additional settings for running your Swift package's tests.
+Clicking the Settings button (i.e., the gear icon) to the right of the toolbar's text box displays additional settings for running your Swift package's tests.

 ## HHVM Debug Toolbar

-Nuclide provides an HHVM toolbar in the Task Runner.
+Nuclide provides an HHVM toolbar in the Task Runner for debugging [Hack](/docs/languages/hack) projects.
 You can launch the toolbar by clicking the **Toggle Task Runner Toolbar** button in the [Nuclide toolbar](/docs/features/toolbar/#buttons) or from the [Command Palette](/docs/editor/basics/#command-palette) with `Nuclide Task Runner: Toggle HHVM Toolbar`.

 ![](/static/images/docs/feature-task-runner-hack-toolbar.png)